ubclaunchpad/inertia/CONTRIBUTING.md

 ## Setting up a Testing Environment

 You will need Docker installed and running to run whole the Inertia test suite, which includes a number of integration tests.
+To run these tests, you can use the following commands:

 ```bash
 $> make dev-deps                              # install various development dependencies